NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/classification/refl-h5-xarray/make_classification_training_data.md

     1211

+## 3. Filter to trees within an AOP tile extent

 Now create a new dataframe containing only the veg data that are within a single AOP tile (which are 1 km x 1 km in size).
 For this, you will need to know the bounds (minimum and maximum UTM easting and northing) of the area you are sampling.
 For this exercise, we will choose the AOP data with SW (lower left) UTM coordinates of 364000, 4305000.
 This tile encompasses the NEON tower at the SERC site.